Gunturuvenkatasubbarao/Group-8_ltts/Requirements/Detailed Requirement/Highlevelrequirements.md

 •	Rate of interest.

-Agri Allied Occupation Documentation( in case of bullet repayment for agriculture customers)
+Agri Allied Occupation Documentation( in case of bullet repayment for agriculture customers).

-Bank statement of the last six months
+Bank statement of the last six months.

-Salary slip and form 16 (for salaried persons)
+Salary slip and form 16 (for salaried persons).

-Income tax returns (for self-employed persons)
+Income tax returns (for self-employed persons).